C-D-Lewis/node-microservices/README.md

 ## Common

-The `node-common` project contains a set of modules that are commonly used across all of these apps for purposes such as API requests, data storage, configuration behavior, etc. It is published as an `npm` module for easy reuse.
+The [`node-common`](node-common) project contains a set of modules that are commonly used across all of these apps for purposes such as API requests, data storage, configuration behavior, etc. It is published as an `npm` module for easy reuse.

+## Configuration

+TODO